Analytics is the ability to collect, interpret, communicate and use the patterns that appear in data to make informed fact-based decisions.

 The need for analytic professionals and Big Data management has been on the rise for the past several years.
 The Future of Big Data Analytics-Global Market and Technologies Forecast 2015-2020 reported that the job outlook in the field is expected to continue at a 14.4% job growth through the year 2020.

 Those in the field can anticipate a median annual salary of $81,330.
-Experts predict that in the not to distant future, about 1/3 of the global IT market will be focused on the analytics market.
+Experts predict that in the not too distant future, about 1/3 of the global IT market will be focused on the analytics market.

-Analytic Experts are Needed Now
+Analytic Experts Are Needed Now

-The lack of employees with masters degrees in business analytics is a major challenge throughout the world.
+The lack of employees with master’s degrees in business analytics is a major challenge throughout the world.

 In fact, in the US alone by 2018 managers and analysts will fall 1.5 million employees short of what’s needed in the job market and the problem is only expected to grow bigger by the day.

-It is anticipated that in the years to come, organizations employing individuals with fully developed analytic skills that can be applied to human capital and not just other elements of the business world will become the top performers.
+It is anticipated that in the years to come.
+Organizations employing individuals with fully developed analytic skills that can be applied to human capital and not just other elements of the business world will become the top performers.